muhammadnabilfarras/muhammadnabilfarras/README.md

 -->

 # 💫 About Me:
-🔭 I am currently studying at Pertamina University<br>👯 I’m looking to collaborate on Web Development<br>🌱 I’m currently learning React and PHP<br>💬 If you are interested in getting to know me, please follow me on LinkedIn.
+🔭 I am currently researching things!y<br>👯 I’m looking to collaborate on Web Development<br>🌱 I’m currently learning React and PHP<br>💬 If you are interested in getting to know me, please follow me on LinkedIn.

 ## 🌐 Socials: